 Yes, use the command

-terminus drush <site>.<env> -- cron using Terminus.
-With that said, most slow cron executions are due to PHP errors or a slow external service; best practice is to identify and fix the root cause.
+terminus drush <site>.<env> -- cron in Terminus.
+Most slow cron executions are due to PHP errors or a slow external service.
+Best practice is to identify and fix the root cause.
 Check log files and review PHP errors and exceptions for clues.